What is service-learning?

 As a student, can I get certain service or service-learning projects funded through the university or through grants?

 Please check out the Student Life & Learning Resources and Links page to see the resources and funding available to eligible students and projects.
 Also, see these sources that provide grants and awards to service-learning students.

 What if I want to get involved or volunteer without taking a service-learning course?

-Students can visit the Student Activities Office website for a comprehensive listing of campus civic engagement programs, resources and student organizations.
+Students can visit the Student Life and Learning website for a comprehensive listing of campus civic engagement programs, resources and student organizations.
 Visit the City of Bloomington Volunteer Network website for a comprehensive listing of agencies and volunteer opportunities in Monroe County.